 We take communication very seriously.
-Robust, two-way communication between home and school is the cornerstone of a healthy community, because it provides the foundation for trust, understanding and collaboration.
+Robust, two-way communication between home and school is the cornerstone of a healthy community because it provides the foundation for trust, understanding, and collaboration.
+Please be mindful that when you register if you select the opt-out option you will not receive emails and calls through our campus-wide district messaging system.
+For safety reasons we discourage opting out as the district uses this system to notify families in the event of campus emergencies and school closures.